 - And take action to enable all children to have the best outcomes.

 Other Safeguarding Agencies

 The MASH can advise on whether a family needs early help or whether they meet the threshold for statutory child protection.
 Telephone: 0300 126 7000

 Local Authority Designated Officer (LADO)

-The Designated Officer is accountable to the NSCB and operates independently within Children's Services to help safeguarding children.
+The Designated Officer is accountable to the NSCB and operates independently within Children's Services to help safeguard children.

 Designated Officer Andy Smith - 01604 367862

 Out of hours service